GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Ryan.md

 ----
 ### Medium
-Tree, pwd, whoami, privileges, owners, groups, su, whos root

-Now that you understand some of the basic maneuvers of the linux terminal, lets get to know the environment you're in.
-You can think of the linux operating system as a tree. the root of the tree is the / folder. this folder holds every file in the system.
+You can think of the linux operating system as a tree.
+The root of the tree is the / folder.
+This folder holds every file in the system.
 Users will be in the home folder in the / folder.

 Type the following command